ddprrt/ddprrt.github.io/_posts/2015-12-21-gulp-promises.md

 Gulp-style globbing (including directories) with Promises.
 Add the `nodir` parameter to the `globby` call to not get directory file handles.
 3. Do the same for the source directory.
-We change the working directory to our sourc directory.
-By using the `cwd` param, the file list has the same structure as from the first `globby` call.
+We change the working directory to our source directory.
+By using the `cwd` parameter, the file list has the same structure as from the first `globby` call.
 Since we run both Promises with Promise.all, we also get an array of results.
 4. The array of results contain two arrays of file names.
 The first one from